LambdaFiend/pure-lambda-calculus-interpreter/README.md

 ## Syntax of Lambda Terms for ImpLam

 Variables are single character, and may be followed by any number of apostrophes '.
-Parenthesis are as free to be used as they may be.
-Syntatic sugar is a thing, therefore you may write either:
+Parenthesis are as free to be used as they may be. syntactic sugar is a thing, therefore you may write either:

 \x.\y.xy